KerryDRX/ENGG1340_Group66/README.md

 #### 3)	Delete records.
 Our system allows users to delete one record in each round of operation.
 A list will be shown to users and they should provide the serial number of the record they wish to delete.
 #### 4)	Edit records.
-Our system allows users to edit one item (i.e. one piece of information) in each round of operation.
+Our system allows users to edit items (i.e. some piece of information) in each round of operation.
 A list will be shown to users and they should provide the serial number of the record they wish to edit and answer some questions to finish the edition.
 #### 5)	Show records.
 Our system can show all the records save in the system by standard output.
 Also, the net income based on all records in the presented list will be shown to users.
 #### 6)	Write records to file